7wingfly/autok8s/vmware/VMwareParameters_Master.md

 > [!TIP]
 >
-> The config file can be written as either YAML or INI interchangeably, however the examples given in the official documentation are written in INI.
+> The config file can be written as either YAML or INI; however, the examples in the official documentation are written in INI.
 See: https://cloud-provider-vsphere.sigs.k8s.io/cloud_config

 <br>

-Example Usage - All:
+Example Usage — All:

 ```bash
 ./vmware_setup_master_node.sh \